|

 For 400 MHz PulseBlaster ESR Pro boards, the longest

-instruction length is 647 ns.
-For
+allowed instruction length is 647 ns.
+For longer

-longer delays, please use the LONG_DELAY
+delays, please use the LONG_DELAY option

 your_output_pattern_here,